How Medical Negligence Claim Expert Solicitors Negotiate a Claim

-Our team of specialist medical negligence solicitors has worked with various patients across the UK to help them claim compensation.
+The specialist medical negligence solicitors we work with have worked with various patients across the UK to help them claim compensation.
 Whether you’ve suffered illness, injury or financial loss following medical negligence, we can help you get the answers and compensation you deserve.

-If we win your case and you are awarded compensation, you can take the time you need to recover without worrying about your finances.
+If they win your case and you are awarded compensation, you can take the time you need to recover without worrying about your finances.
 However, we know that the process of claiming for medical negligence is long and complex.
 This is why we’re here to provide advice and support every step of the way.

 I would claim, but I can’t afford a solicitor

 Can’t afford legal fees?
 No problem.
 Our expert panel of medical negligence solicitors work on a no-win, no-fee basis.
 It means you’ll only pay us if we win your case.

 There are no upfront fees, no hidden costs, and we are totally transparent about what we do.
 At the start of your claim, you’ll be asked to sign a document outlining your financial obligations.
 You will also be made aware of any unexpected costs (such as GP record costs, travel expenses or court fees) before we proceed.

 If they win your case, you will pay a percentage of your compensation.
 Standard fees for successful claims are 25% of the compensation you receive.
 If you lose, you’ll pay nothing.